How to Sort a Table in Word

 Step 3: Opening the Sort Dialog Box

-Look for the Data group in the Layout tab and click the Sort button.
+Look for the Data group at the Layout tab, then click the Sort button.
 This action will open the Sort dialog box, where you can specify the sorting criteria.

 Step 4: Setting the Sorting Criteria